DineshDuvvuri/Youtube/README.md

 ## Activities and Tasks:
 - Users can navigate through the platform using the navigation bar and sidebar to explore different sections like Home, Explore, Subscription, Library, History, and more.
-- They can search for specific content using the search box or explore recommended videos.
+- They can search for specific content using the search box.
 - Users can watch videos by clicking on thumbnails, which redirect them to the respective video pages.
 - Interaction options include liking/disliking videos and commenting on them.